Ride Through History with a German Cycling Tour

 But while Heidelberg is old, it isn’t old fashioned — thanks, perhaps, to the more than 30,000 students who attend Heidelberg University, which was founded in 1386 and infuses the city with a youthful vibrancy.
 Don’t miss a visit to the karzer, which from 1778 until 1914 served as a short-term jail for unruly students who had committed offenses such as public drunkenness and livestock theft.
 The walls and ceilings of each cell are decorated with poems, silhouettes and other graffiti created by the incarcerated students.
 Cycle paths wind through the city, along the river and into the mountains, where you can ride to a number of high-altitude lookouts.

-Your cycling adventure through Germany is just a phone call away.
+Your German cycling tour is just a phone call away.
 Contact your local AAA Travel Agent at 800-398-0379.
-AAA Travel Partner VBT Bicycling and Walking Vacations offers six cycling tours through Germany.
+AAA Travel Partner VBT Bicycling and Walking Vacations offers six German cycling tours.
 Explore the Black Forest, Prague, Vienna, Munich and other incredible destinations.
 Also, AAA Members can purchase a Fuji, Kestrel or Breezer bicycle at 30% off MSRP at Performance Bicycle.

 (Photos: TourismusMarketingGmbH Baden-Württemberg)